Nanoparticles Types, Properties and Uses

 Application of nanoparticles

 Nanoparticle applications also have been introduced on the market in paints, polymer nanocomposites and nanopigments.
 Numerous nanotechnology products have been on the market for some time now.
-In the chemical sector this includes Carbon Black (soot particles), for example in printing black; in the automobile sector this includes scratch-resistant paints, filler in tires and anti-reflective layers.
+In the chemical sector this includes Carbon Black (soot particles), for printing black; in the automobile sector this includes scratch-resistant paints, filler in tires and anti-reflective layers.
 Nanoparticles exist for highly efficient hydrogen storage systems, self-healing materials, and coatings that switch their color using sensor technology.